GryffDavid/GryffDavid/README.md

 I started programming when I was 7 and I've been making my own games ever since.
 I'm passionate about both game programming and design.
 I'm a good all-rounder having had experience in all areas of game development while developing a game of my own from the ground up without an engine.
 I have mostly focused on gameplay programming and design, but my experience also includes UI design, graphics programming, testing, getting player feedback, tools development etc.

-I may not have the *exact* experience that you’re looking for but I make up for it with a broad range of skills, talent and a lifetime of passion for games.

 GryffDavid@gmail.com